 Whether you carve out wood sculptures or explore hiking trails in your city, chances are you can find people online interested in what you do.

-Start your own blog and post photos of your creations, favorite trails or food you cook.
+Start your own blog and post photos of your creations, favorite trails or foods you cook.
 If you enjoy writing, create a DIY blog that provides step-by-step instructions with photos.
 You can even post your work to Instagram or BuzzFeed, which might help boost sales or viewership.

 Create Products for Your Hobby